November 30, 2016

 Continuation Requirements by Group Size

 The type of continuation coverage you offer will depend on the number of people you employ.
 Groups with 20 or fewer employees enrolled would offer IL Continuation Coverage for up to 12 months.
-Businesses with 21 or more employees would offer the more comprehensive COBRA coverage, which can be extended for up to 18 months.
+Businesses with 21 or more employees would offer the more comprehensive COBRA coverage, which can be extended for a period of up to 18 months.

 A common mistake is waiting too long, or worse, not sending out any notification at all.
 To be safe, make sure that COBRA or IL Continuation documents are sent out soon after employment is ended, and no later than the last day of the month in question.
 The employee will need to return their election form and payment within one month for under-20 group continuation, and within two months for COBRA.